Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

 On the other hand, when $\rhd$ is non-trivial, $E$ may be non-Abelian and so generally we must include the matrix indices.
-In addition, the membrane operator has an additional feature.
-When we measure the surface label, we must choose a base-point for that surface.
-We call this base-point the start-point of our membrane operator.
+In addition, the start-point of the membrane becomes important and cannot generally be changed without affecting the action of the operator.
 Much as with the blob excitations, this start-point can be excited by the operator, which reflects the non-trivial transformation undergone by the operator when we move the start-point (due to the connection between vertex transforms and parallel transport).
-Similarly to the blob ribbon operator, the start-point is not excited if the membrane operator is made of a linear combination $\sum_e \alpha_e \delta(\hat{e}(m),e)$ whose set of coefficients $\alpha_e$ is a function of $\rhd$-class (i.e. $\alpha_e = \alpha_{g \rhd e}$).
-On the other hand, the start-point may be excited if the coefficient transforms non-trivially under the $\rhd$ action, as we describe in more detail in Refs. \cite{HuxfordPaper2} and \cite{HuxfordPaper3}.
-The start-point excitation is significant because it can carry a (point-like) topological charge, which must be balanced by a point-like charge on the loop itself, as we prove explicitly in Ref. \cite{HuxfordPaper3}, in the Section called ``The Point-Like Charge of Simple Excitations".
-Furthermore, as we describe in Ref. \cite{HuxfordPaper3} in the section called ``Ribbon and Membrane Operators in the Fake-Flat Case", it seems that this point-like charge can be confined for certain membrane operators (meaning it costs energy to separate the start-point charge from the point-like charge carried by the loop), in which case the charge drags a line of excited edges between the start-point and the loop excitation.
+The start-point is not excited if the membrane operator is made of a linear combination $\sum_e \alpha_e \delta(\hat{e}(m),e)$ whose set of coefficients $\alpha_e$ is a function of $\rhd$-class (i.e., $\alpha_e = \alpha_{g \rhd e}$).
+If the start-point is not excited, then it can be moved without affecting the operator.
+On the other hand, the start-point may be excited if the coefficient $\alpha_e$ transforms non-trivially under the $\rhd$ action, as we describe in more detail in Refs. \cite{HuxfordPaper2} and \cite{HuxfordPaper3}.
+The start-point excitation is significant because it can carry a (point-like) topological charge, which must be balanced by a point-like charge on the loop itself, as we prove explicitly in Ref. \cite{HuxfordPaper3}, in Section IX A 1.
+Furthermore, as we describe in Ref. \cite{HuxfordPaper3} in Section V, this point-like charge can be confined for certain membrane operators, in which case the charge drags a line of excited edges between the start-point and the loop excitation.
 We note that this confinement can only occur when $E$ is non-Abelian, so it does not occur for Cases 1 and 2 in Table \ref{Table_Cases_intro}.

-\subsection{Magnetic Excitations}
+\subsection{Magnetic excitations}

-The final type of elementary excitation is the magnetic excitation, named so due to its correspondence to the magnetic excitations in Kitaev's Quantum Double model \cite{Kitaev2003} and its analogy to magnetic flux.
-In Section \ref{Section_Properties_From_Gauge_Theory} we discussed how the presence of magnetic excitations results in closed loops linking with the magnetic flux tubes having non-trivial path label.
-We therefore expect these magnetic excitations to be created by changing the edge labels of the lattice in order to introduce this non-trivial flux.
-In this section, we will see in more detail how this is done.